 The Quiet Rise of Introverts: 8 Practices for Living and Loving in a Noisy World is a guide to help tenderhearted and introverted individuals grow and nurture their peace, purpose, and relationships.
 Through personal examples, scientific studies and real action steps, Quiet Rise will help sensitive individuals build personal and social resilience.

-Now available for pre-order on
+Now available to order on